astrolabsoftware/fink-website/content/post/2023-01-25-fink-update.md

 pip install fink-client --upgrade
 ```

+## Fink Science Portal 2.1

+In this new release ([release notes](https://github.com/astrolabsoftware/fink-science-portal/releases/tag/2.1)), not only bugs have been fixed and layout improved, but new features have been added.
+Among several, a new lightcurve model for Solar System objects based on their spin has been added.
+This work is supported by the MITI grant (CNRS), and a paper summarising the findings is ongoing.
+Stay tuned!

 ## Thanks

 Fink is a community-driven broker, and this work would not be possible without all the science teams behind the design and implementation of all these science modules.
 Particular thanks to